 Have you ever heard about the tortoise and the hare?
 Slow and steady wins the race.
 As we learn about sales funnels today, you’ll see that you can send everyone the same information and offers at the same time, however, some people will warm up to your products faster than others.
 Having a way to nurture your different audience types through the process with different freebies, automated emails, landing pages, and so on, will help you to turn each one of them from cold, to warm, to hot.

 The nurturing is what a funnel is all about.

 What do you need in place for a good sales funnel?

 If you’ve got nothing to sell and no way to make revenue from your current blog, then this should be your first priority.
-Many bloggers begin this journey because they heard it would be a good side income or possible a way to go full time blogger and quit that 9-to-5, and it’s possible.
+Many bloggers begin this journey because they heard it would be a good side income or possibly a way to go full-time blogger and quit that 9-to-5, and it’s possible.
 But, you need to establish what you’re selling and what your focus is going to be.

-Beyond knowing what you’re selling, you should have a good idea of who you’re target audience is.
+Beyond knowing what you’re selling, you should have a good idea of who your target audience is.
 If you’re at these beginning stages, then a sales funnel is probably not the right thing for you to be reading right now.
-You should book mark this blog post for later and head over here to learn more about establishing your brand and target audience.

 If you’ve got all that in place, then you also have a good idea of how you solve your target audience’s problems.
 Knowing how you make a difference and why your products are needed will help you establish its worth to your audience over time.

 Create a Content Plan (and don’t forget to share your content on Pinterest)